Overview for Year 7

 Numeracy

 Topics include ratios and proportions, algebraic expressions, volume and surface area, probability, and coordinate geometry.
-The calculator-allowed section enables more complex calculations.
+The calculator-allowed session enables more complex calculations — but the non-calculator session still demands mental maths fluency.

 Preparation Tips for Year 7